jaantollander/masters-thesis/content/30_monitoring.md

 <!-- The Lustre monitoring and statistics guide [@lustre-monitoring-guide] presents a general framework and software tools for gathering, processing, storing, and visualizing file system statistics from Lustre. -->

+TODO: better explain how we did the two methods

 ## Entry identifier format
 We can enable Jobstats by specifying a formatting string for the *entry identifier* using the `jobid_name` parameter on a Lustre client as explained in the *Lustre Manual* [@docs-lustre, sec.
 12.2].